North Pumping Station

-North Pumping Station is a historic pumping station located at South Bend, St. Joseph County, Indiana.
+North Pumping Station is a historic pumping station located at South Bend, Indiana.
 The main building was built in 1912, and is a one-story, rectangular, Classical Revival style brick building.
 It has a red tile hipped roof and rests on a limestone foundation.
 It features a projecting entrance pavilion with a pedimented colonnade of four limestone Ionic order columns and limestone trimmed arched window openings.

 It was listed on the National Register of Historic Places in 1997.